How to Draw an Orange Step by Step

 Step 4 – Color the Orange

 Color the orange with whatever you like (paints, colored pencils or markers).
-Obviously make the orange itself orange and make the pedicel green.
-However leave a few small white spots on the orange for the highlight (light reflecting from it’s shiny skin).
+Make it’s skin orange (obviously) and make the pedicel green.
+However leave a few small white spots for the reflections.
 Place the highlight just a little bit above the pedicel/wrinkles.
-The reason you want to have several of these white pots instead of just one big area is to emphasize the rough texture of it’s skin which will break up the highlight.
+The reason you want to have several of these white pots instead of just one big area is to emphasize the slight bumpiness of the skin which will break up the light.

-Alternatively you can also color in the entire orange and add the highlights in with a white correction pen if you happen to have one.
+Alternatively you can also fill in the entire orange with color and add the highlights with a white correction pen (if you happen to have one) on top of it.

 Conclusion